 Upon recommendation by the Chancellor, applicants for employment shall be presented to the Board of Trustees for approval.
-A recommendation for hire will be made only after completion and receipt of an acceptable criminal background check.
+A recommendation for hire will be made only after completion and receipt of an acceptable criminal background check (including a Motor Vehicle Report if position involves operating IECC-owned vehicles).